 Perfect.
 Manifest V2 returns the digest we see on DockerHub!

-We can also pipe the raw (ugly) JSON directly into sha256sum
+We can also pipe the raw (ugly) JSON directly into sha256sum and get the same digest.

 Earlier we saw that a tag could refer to multiple images targetting a single platform.

-This was exactly what application/vnd.docker.distribution.manifest.list.v2+json
+This was exactly what application/vnd.docker.distribution.manifest.list.v2+json was

 made for.
 This gives us a